vlyon/Plate/README.md

 $plate->var(CONST => 123);
 ```

-Import a new local variable into the templating package for use by all templates.
+Define a new local variable to be imported into the templating package when compiling and running templates.
-All templates will have access to these variables even under `use strict`.
+If the value is not a reference it will be a constant in the templating package.
 To remove a var pass `undef` as the value.

-If the value is not a reference it will be a constant in the templating package.
+All templates will have access to these variables, subroutines and constants even under `use strict`.

 ## define